-Exercise balls can be utilized in many basic exercises that may already be a part of your fitness regime.
+Exercise balls, AKA fitness balls, can be utilized in many basic exercises that may already be a part of your fitness regime.
 Doing these exercises on the unsteady surface of a large inflated latex ball will work your muscles hard, while cushioning and supporting the area you are exercising.
 This makes the exercise ball the perfect piece of fitness equipment for someone who is new to working out or recovering from an injury.

 Whether you’re looking for exercise ball workouts for your core, abs, arms, butt, glutes or total body, all are possible, and more.
 In fact, with over one hundred different exercises able to be done on a ball, there are sure to be some to tone the muscle groups you wish to focus on.

-In this article, we will look at how to choose the right exercise ball, how to inflate it to the correct size and 5 of the best exercise ball workouts you can do.
+In this article, we will look at how to choose the right exercise ball.
+We will cover how to inflate it to the correct size, and 5 of the best exercise ball workouts you can do.

 How to Choose an Exercise Ball

-Before you can start doing exercise ball workouts you will, of course, need to buy an exercise ball, and it’s important to choose the right size.
+Before you can start doing fitness ball exercises you will, of course, need to buy an exercise ball, and it’s important to choose the right size.
 One way of doing this is to go to a sporting goods store, and try some balls for size.
 Sit on a ball, and if your hips and knees make a right angle with the floor, look no further.